catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 The default option (on the Dashboard, Compute -> Images -> Launch) to launch an instance is to 'boot from image'.
-This is correct, *unless* the original instance also created a new volume at start-up (the instance will boot, but not itself be able to be snapshotted without additional metadata).
+This is correct, *unless* the original instance also created a new volume at start-up (the instance will boot, but a snapshot won't be able to be created without additional metadata).

 In the latter case, where the initial instance was created along with a new volume, the snapshot needs to be booted with the Instance Boot Source set to